 Pinto Bean Information

-Native to Mexico, pintos take about 90-150 days to grow as a dry bean but can be harvested earlier and eaten as a green snap bean.
+Native to Mexico, pintos take about 90 to 150 days to grow as a dry bean but can be harvested earlier and eaten as a green snap bean.
 They come in both determinate (bush) and indeterminate (pole) varieties.
 They require very little care, although they need more space between plants than other bean types.
 Since they are indigenous to subtropical climes, they can be sensitive to cold.

-Pintos need long, warm summers with full sun exposure of at least 6 hours per day.
-Do not plant pinto beans where other beans have been growing for at least 3 years, as they may be susceptible to disease.
+Pintos need long, warm summers with full sun exposure of at least six hours per day.
+Do not plant pinto beans where other beans have been growing for at least three years, as they may be susceptible to disease.

 How to Grow Pinto Beans

-Plant the pintos in well-draining, fairly fertile soil with a pH of 6.0-7.0.
-Work in compost prior to planting to reduce the need to fertilizer.
+Plant the pintos in well-draining, fairly fertile soil with a pH of 6.0 to 7.0.
+Work in compost prior to planting to reduce the need to fertilize.
 Before planting, soak the beans overnight.
-The eye of the bean should be facing downward, planted at a depth of 1-½ inch, 4-6 inches apart with at least 2 feet between rows when growing pinto beans.
+The eye of the bean should be facing downward, planted at a depth of 1 ½ inches (4 cm.), 4 to 6 inches (10-15 cm.) apart with at least 2 feet (61 cm.) between rows when growing pinto beans.

 If planting bush beans, allow additional space between rows for increased aeration.
 If planting pole type beans, be sure to provide a support like a trellis, teepee, or fence.
 Water the seeds in well and keep moist.
-Germination should occur between 8-14 days provided temperatures are between 70-80 degrees F. (21-26 C.).
-Gently thin the seedlings to 6 inches apart.
+Germination should occur between 8 and 14 days provided temperatures are between 70 and 80 degrees F. (21-26 C.).
+Gently thin the seedlings to 6 inches (15 cm.) apart.

 Once the seedlings have established, water the plants sparingly; wait until the soil dries out between watering.
 Pintos don’t mind drying out, but they hate wet roots.
 To prevent mildew and other fungal diseases, water from the base of the plant to keep the leaves dry.